nikvdp/agentgrunt/agentgrunt/gpt_tools/README_ai.md

 the patch file you've sent them using `git am`.
 The goal is for the user to receive your commits, including metadata (author etc.)

-After each message you send the user (including the introductory message below), display a short list of hotkeys available:
+When you are ready for input from the user display a short list of hotkeys
+available:

 l) list changes made so far
 c) continue